balfiere/neocities/eleventy/resources/gaming/3ds.md

 layout: resources.liquid
 staus: valid
 ---
-{% resourcesContainer "hacking the 3ds" %}{% renderTemplate "md" %}
+{% resourcesContainer "hacking the 3ds" %}

 [3DS Hacks guide](https://3ds.hacks.guide/){target='_blank'}
 : really clear and simple guide on how to install custom firmware onto your 3DS. i recommend using a 128gb sd card especially if you like jrps.